ransel117/ranmath/README.md

 ```

 ## Contribute
-Feel free to contribute!
-Try to make sure it fits in with the current codebase which may be subject of change.
+Feel free to make contributions!
+Try to fit in with the current code base which may change.

-## TODO
+## TODO (in no particular order)
 - add own definitions of basic functions
 - mat2 and mat4 SIMD
 - add other stuff